estervandeput/portfolio/README.md

 # Portfolio by Ester Van de Put: Master's Degree Showcase

-Welcome to my GitHub portfolio, a curated collection of projects from my Master's degree.
+Hi, I'm Ester Van de Put, and welcome to my GitHub portfolio, a curated collection of projects from my Master's degree.
 This portfolio highlights my journey through complex data analysis, machine learning, and programming challenges.
-Each project demonstrates my ability to apply advanced statistical techniques to address real-world problems, reflecting my skills as a marketing/data analyst.
+Each project demonstrates my ability to apply advanced statistical techniques to address real-world problems, reflecting my marketing/data analyst skills.

+# A little Bit About Me:
+I recently graduated with dual master's degrees in International Business and Business Analytics from Hult International Business School.
+Welcome to my GitHub portfolio, where I share the projects that define my academic journey and illustrate my skills in marketing and data analytics.

+Throughout my studies, I have embraced complex challenges in data analysis, machine learning, and programming.
+This portfolio showcases not just my technical capabilities, but also my ability to apply advanced statistical techniques to solve real-world business problems.
+From data visualization to business strategy, each project represents a critical learning experience that has shaped my approach as a marketing/data analyst.

+As a bilingual professional fluent in French and English, I have a unique global perspective that allows me to work effectively in multicultural environments.
+My academic background and internships have equipped me with the expertise to integrate technology with strategic thinking.
+This portfolio offers you insight into my skills and interests.
+If you'd like to discuss a potential collaboration, I'm always open to connecting with like-minded professionals.

 ## Portfolio Overview
 Explore a range of projects that showcase data-driven insights and intricate machine-learning models.
 My portfolio demonstrates how I use analytics to solve business questions and drive informed decision-making.